Azure Firewall Management NIC

 Note

 An Azure Firewall Management NIC separates firewall management traffic from customer traffic.
-Upcoming Firewall features will also require a Management NIC.
-To support any of these capabilities, you must create an Azure Firewall with the Firewall Management NIC enabled or enable it on an existing Azure Firewall.
-This is a mandatory requirement to avoid service disruption.
+Certain upcoming Firewall features will also require a Management NIC.
+To support any of these capabilities, you must create an Azure Firewall with the Firewall Management NIC enabled or enable it on an existing Azure Firewall to avoid service disruption.

 What happens when you enable the Management NIC

 If you enable a Management NIC, the firewall routes its management traffic via the AzureFirewallManagementSubnet (minimum subnet size /26) with its associated public IP address.
 You assign this public IP address for the firewall to manage traffic.
-It's used exclusively by the Azure platform and can't be used for any other purpose.
 All traffic required for firewall operational purposes is incorporated into the AzureFirewallManagementSubnet.

 By default, the service associates a system-provided route table to the Management subnet.
 The only route allowed on this subnet is a default route to the Internet and Propagate gateway routes must be disabled.
 Avoid associating customer route tables to the Management subnet, as this can cause service disruptions if configured incorrectly.
 If you do associate a route table, then ensure it has a default route to the Internet to avoid service disruptions.